 6. Understand Uncertainty:

 All temperature measurements have some degree of uncertainty.
-Understand the sources of uncertainty in your measurements and take steps to minimize them.
+Still, understand the sources of uncertainty in your measurements and take steps to minimize them.
 Quantify the uncertainty using statistical methods and report it along with the results.
 Understanding and reporting uncertainty is essential for interpreting data accurately and for making valid comparisons across different studies.

 7. Stay Updated: